introduction

 The work was guided by the Welsh government’s desire for better integrated public services, the Wellbeing of Future Generations Act.

-We consulted with parents in Carmarthenshire and Ceredigion, and early years professionals across the region, to better understand their circumstances, concerns and needs.
+We continue to consult with parents and early years professionals across the region, to better understand their circumstances, concerns and needs.